 Example: MONOSODIUM CITRATE

-Racemic mixtures will be represented by a single structural representation.
-If the substance only contains one chiral center a single structure will drawn that does not contain a chiral bond.
-If more than one chiral center exists relative stereochemistry will be indicated.
-The stereochemistry of each moiety of a given substance will be captured separately (see Section 8.8.4).

-Example: OFLOXACIN
+Racemic mixtures will be represented as 1:1 mixtures of enantiomers.

 Substances can exists in intraconverting forms or with a different defined structure depending on the physical state.
 In cases where the actual structure is a single configuration in a solid physical state that structure should be captured.
 When a substance exists in a liquid state and can intraconvert to a variety of structures the least ambigious single structure should be chosen